MikeMaximus/gbm/GBM/readme.txt

 - The icons from game executables are now cached after a session.
 	- The main window and game manager will display the cached icon when viewing the game details, unless a custom icon has been set.
 	- Cached icons are stored using the PNG format in the GBM temporary folder (can be customized in Settings).

+Known Issues (Linux):

+- There may be performance issues with the GUI when working with large game lists.
+(Investigating)
+- Detecting by window title does not work in Linux.
+(Investigating)

 The entire version history of GBM releases is available at http://mikemaximus.github.io/gbm-web/versionhistory.html